Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-quota/README.md

                         cache expires, in minutes.
 Default: 15 -c, --critical CRIT   CRIT threshold in percent.
 Supports Nagios ranges.
                         Default: 90
-  --ignore-regex IGNORE_REGEX
-                        Any item matching this Python regex will be ignored.
+  --ignore IGNORE       Skip quotas.
+Any item matching this Python regex will
+                        be ignored.
 Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
+The
+                        regex is anchored at the start of the string (Python `re.match`) and is matched against the share name, including the owner of a user or user group quota, so prefix with `.*` to match anywhere.
   --insecure            This option explicitly allows insecure SSL
                         connections.
   --lengthy             Extended reporting.
+  --match MATCH         Filter by quotas.
+Filter by this Python regular
+                        expression.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple
+                        times.
+Examples: `(?i)example` to match "example"
+                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
+The
+                        regex is anchored at the start of the string (Python `re.match`) and is matched against the share name, including the owner of a user or user group quota, so prefix with `.*` to match anywhere.
   --no-insecure         Verify the TLS certificate against the system trust
                         store, overriding the insecure default of this check.
                         Use it once the endpoint presents a publicly trusted